-973 ONLINE COUSES
+973 ONLINE COURSES

-This option allows a student to enroll in both semester-long and year-long online courses.
+This year long option allows a student to enroll in either two semester-long and year-long online courses.
 Courses will be at both the high school and college levels and may be selected from a pre-approved list of providers.
 Courses taken must be classes that are not being offered at MHS.
 This option is for a mature student who has a high degree of self-motivation, self-discipline, and independence.
 All online courses are given an honors weighting regardless of the level on the online course.
 Colleges will weigh the course per the college's policy when recalculating GPA.
 Grades for online courses are not available until mid to late January depending on when the institution provides the final grade to MHS.

 Online course grades will appear on a student's transcript as reported to Mansfield High School by the online provider.
-All expenses for tuition, fees, and textbooks are the responsibility of the student and his/her parent.
+New this year: Mansfield Public Schools will incur the cost of the course(s).
+Class enrollment limited to 25 students.
+Students seeking this opportunity must complete an application.